Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R7 250X 2GB should be a bit faster than the Radeon HD 6750 overall. (explain)
+Memory BandwidthIn theory, the Radeon R7 250X 2GB should be 13% quicker than the Radeon HD 6750 overall, because of its greater bandwidth. (explain)

-Texel RateThe Radeon R7 250X 2GB should be much (more or less 53%) faster with regards to texture filtering than the Radeon HD 6750. (explain)
+Texel RateThe Radeon R7 250X 2GB is much (approximately 53%) more effective at AF than the Radeon HD 6750. (explain)

-Pixel RateThe Radeon R7 250X 2GB will be much (approximately 38%) better at AA than the Radeon HD 6750, and should be capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon R7 250X 2GB will be much (more or less 38%) more effective at FSAA than the Radeon HD 6750, and capable of handling higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison